PopularDemand/WebDev101-API/public/assets/lessons/wd101/github.md

   - run `$ git remote add origin COPIED_REPO_ADDRESS`
   - rename your main HTML file to index.html if it is not already
   - run `$ git push origin master`
+- Check out [this walkthrough](http://jmcglone.com/guides/github-pages/) if you get stuck

 #### And Congratulations!
 You personal site is now live at http://YOUR-USERNAME.github.io.